 “Me and Ed shouldn’t have to follow the same exact rules as the mega-corporations that’s in the cannabis space.
 It’s not logical for us to have the same rules.
 Microbusinesses should have their own set of rules,” he said.

-Moe noted that being a cannabis businessman in an impact zones is especially difficult should be granted exemptions.
+Moe noted that being a cannabis businessman in an impact zone is especially difficult.
+Thus, they should be granted exemptions.

 “These corporations get tax cuts all the time.
 How about the small guys like me and Ed?” he asked.